| |

 On the upper two levels, the neon lights get a little dimmer and the various rooms and clubs are mainly accessed by dimly lit staircases.

-Unlike Patpong, there is no street-food or good restaurants here; Nana Plaza is purely about go-go bars and good-times.
+Unlike Patpong Night Market in Silom, there is no street-food or good restaurants here; Nana Plaza is purely about go-go bars and good-times.
+For something a little tamer, there is a Bangkok Hooters just across from Nana Plaza (where scantily clad waitresses serve beer and American diner style food).

 That said, there are several bars on the ground floor where you can easily just grab a drink and watch what goes on.
 One of the most ‘interesting’ adult things to do in Bangkok at night.